Strathmore has been producing audiobooks since 1996, and has had its own bespoke audiobook studios in central London since 2002.

 Tascam Portable flash card recorder DR-100 MKII for location recording.
 Yamaha Pocketrak portable digital recorder for interviews and short-duration location recording.

-The studio normally works at 44.1 kHz sampling rate at 16-bit depth, since this is appropriate to the CDs which are normally the end-product, but we can work up to 96 kHz and 24 bit.
+The studio normally works at 44.1 kHz sampling rate at 16-bit depth, but we can work up to 96 kHz and 24 bit.

-We believe that the relationship between reader and producer is crucial to any recording, and our spacious green room facilitates planning and discussion in order to ensure the best performance possible.
-We have found that 90 minute recording blocks are best to maintain freshness and concentration, and is usually possible to fit four of these in a working day.
+We believe that the relationship between reader and producer is crucial to any recording.
+Our spacious green room facilitates planning and discussion in order to ensure the best performance possible.
+We have found that 90 minute recording blocks are best to maintain freshness and concentration, and it is usually possible to fit four of these in a working day.

-We have a good record of facilitating great readings from first time readers, or readers of their own material, notably so in 2014 when Elmear McBride’s recording of her debut novel A Girl is a Half-formed Thing won an Earphone award.
+We have a good record of facilitating great readings from first time readers, or readers of their own material.
+For example, our recording of Elmear McBride reading her debut novel A Girl is a Half-formed Thing won an Earphone award in 2014.